DrAShabut/AndroidDev/session-8.md

 # Exercise 2: Video Playback on Android using the VideoView and MediaController Classes

-1. Create a new empty activity and call it VideoPlayerActivity as follow:
+1. Create a new empty activity in the same project above and call it VideoPlayerActivity as follows:

 ![image](uploads/e78d48c2146de563f869153b4fcb671a/image.png)

-2. Open the activity_video_player.xml Layout and from the Widgets category of the Palette panel, drag and drop a VideoView instance onto the layout so that it fills the available canvas area as follows:
+2. Open the activity_video_player.xml Layout and from the Widgets category of the Palette panel, drag and drop a VideoView instance onto the layout so that it fills the available canvas area, as follows:

 ![image](uploads/6c874434d074a971df59a5dcaf1577d1/image.png)